 Canadian Way of Life

-Canada consistently ranks among the best places in the world to live in numerous studies.
-In fact, in 2017, Canada was ranked the second best country in the world by US News & World Report.
-This is due in large part to its access to education, high life expectancy (thanks to its universal health care system), and low crime and violence rates.
-No wonder, then, that more and more international students are choosing to study in Canada.
+Canada consistently ranks among the best place to live in numerous studies.
+In both 2018 and 2019, Canada was ranked third best country in the world by US News & World Report.
+This is due in large part to its access to education, high life expectancy (Canada boasts a universal health care system), and low crime and violence rates.
+It’s no wonder that more and more international students are choosing to study in Canada.

-Canada has a population of about 36.5 million.
-The majority of Canadians are of European descent, and are most descendents of early French and British colonists, as well as later immigrants from eastern and southern Europe.
-However, the second half of the 20th century saw a large increase in the number of immigrants from Asia, the Caribbean and Africa.
-In the 2011 census, there were more than 260 different ethnic origins reported across Canada.
-Canada is also home to a large aboriginal population made up of First Nations, Inuit and Métis peoples.
+Canada has a population of about 36.7 million.
+The majority of Canadians are of European descent from early French and British colonists, as well as later immigrants from eastern and southern Europe.
+The second half of the 20th century saw a large increase in the number of immigrants from Asia, the Caribbean, and Africa.
+There are currently more than 260 different ethnic origins reported across Canada.
+It is also home to a large aboriginal population made up of the First Nations, Inuit, and Métis.

-Canada is an immense country that is extremely varied in its people, landscape, climate, because of this, the Canadian way of life can also vary greatly from one individual to the next.
-However, Canadians do share important values such as pride, a belief in equality and diversity, and respect for all individuals.
-It is these values that make Canada a friendly, peace-loving, and secure place in which to live.
+Canada is an immensely large country that is extremely varied in its people, landscape, and climate.
+Because of this, the Canadian way of life will vary from one individual to the next.
 Canadians practice many different religions, and over 20 percent claim no religious affiliation.
+Canadians do share important values such as pride, a belief in equality and diversity, and respect for all individuals.
+It is these values that make Canada known as a friendly, peace-loving, and secure place in which to live.

-Canada is located in the northern half of the North American continent, and is the second-largest country in the world following Russia.
+Canada is located in the northern half of the North American continent, and is the second-largest country in the world.
 Despite its impressive size, the majority of the population lives within a few hundred kilometers of the southern border.

 Canada has over two million lakes, and vast mountain ranges that include the Torngats, Appalachians, and the Rocky Mountains.
 The most important river in Canada is the St. Lawrence River, which is 3,058 km long and provides a seaway for ships from the Great Lakes to the Atlantic Ocean.

-When you picture Canada, chances are you see a frozen wasteland.
-Rest assured that this is not accurate.
-In fact, Canada’s climate is as varied as its people, depending on where in the country you choose to study.
+Canada’s climate is as varied as its people.
 Although much of the north has a particularly harsh arctic climate, that area is mostly uninhabited.
 The most populous regions of Canada, which lie in the southern regions along the US border, see four distinct seasons a year.
 Although winter lasts longer than summer in most of the country, the summers are quite hot.
 Rainfall varies from light to moderate, and there are heavy snowfalls in some areas.

 Canada is made up of ten provinces and three territories.
-The provinces are, from west to east: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland, and Labrador.
-The territories are the Yukon, the Northwest Territories, and Nunavut, Canada’s newest territory.
+From west to east, the provinces are: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland, and Labrador.
+The territories are the Yukon, the Northwest Territories, and Nunavut.